 In this Vegan Banana Caramel recipe, the vegan cream is swapped out for banana purée and unrefined coconut oil.
 It's the most simple caramel I've ever prepared and one of the most seductive.
 The banana, coconut and caramel combine to make something truly special.
 You should be able to reduce the banana and coconut oil slightly to get a more firm caramel if you prefer.
 I recommend using a squeeze bottle with the top cut slightly bigger than normal for convenient application.

-or any other dessert you want to bring to the next level.
+This is the perfect caramel for anything from apple pie, vanilla ice cream or any other dessert you want to bring to the next level.